-2. The Authority’s accounting officer, who shall be independent, shall send their provisional accounts to the Commission’s accounting officer and to the Court of Auditors by 1 March of the following year.
-Article 70 shall not preclude the Authority from providing to the European Court of Auditors any information it requests that is within the Court’s competence.
+2. The Authority’s accounting officer, who shall be independent, shall send the provisional accounts to the Commission’s accounting officer and to the Court of Auditors by 1 March of the following year.
+Article 70 shall not preclude the Authority from providing to the European Court of Auditors any information requested by the Court that is within the Court’s competence.
 (209 Balz, Berès)

 3. The Authority's accounting officer shall send by 1 March of the following year the required accounting information for consolidation purposes to the accounting officer of the Commission, in the manner and format laid down by that accounting officer.